 Agrarian reforms are a climate solution.
 This must be core to the agenda for ICARRD.
 It is part of the climate change policies.
 Some African social movements are rejecting a just transition, arguing that there is nothing to transition from (ie. emission-heavy development).
 Ask for reparation not just for land, but for labour – we don’t have an external global south to extract from.
 If we get out of that paradigm, what is the aspirational development that we want to depend on FDI.
 That’s where we should be putting our energy.
 We have climate finance inflows coming into Africa for mitigation – leads to maladaptation, and creating more social and ecological problems here.
 The real solution would be paying the climate debt, and not existing climate finance mechanisms.
 We need a critique of fossil-fuel capitalism - not an African defence of it.
 Climate justice is a political project – it is to change everything.
 It is about remaking our societies.
 We need a new imaginary to build this.
 The political projects of the 20th century are done-for.
-Even 1 percent is based on a normative idea of how many deaths are acceptable.
+Even one percent is based on a normative idea of how many deaths are acceptable.
 Read Zimbabwean speculative fiction, and remember that if you can’t project a utopian vision, your future is in the hands of others.

 James responded that the US’s withdrawal from the Paris agreement was one of “Pittsburgh not Paris”, pandering to the fossil fuel industry.
 Natacha set out a research agenda.
 First, to research climate alliances – what do these look like?
 Financialisation and climate finance architecture and its actors, with technology and digital tools to measure carbon, and scientific knowledge in supporting the There is no green extractivism without finance and digital technology.
 This is not just a state-capital alliance, it also involves other actors like universities.
 Second, research is needed on the politics of emissions: the right to emit or to access nature as a sink.
 The politics of emissions is urgent, who has access to emissions as an intangible, and the right to emit.
-Third, the agrarian question is about unequal development, therefore the climate question is about this.
+Third, the agrarian question is about unequal development, therefore the climate question is also about this.
 If the climate question is an ecological question, then it cannot be about expropriating emission rights of the south.
 This is the basis for agrarian climate justice.
 Given the industrial model, Africa is not developing beyond a narrow band of accumulators.
-Using vast amounts of concrete steel roads cars, ships – the entire model is unsustainable.
+Using vast amounts of concrete, steel, roads, cars, and ships – the entire model is unsustainable.
 What is our vision for an alternative development model?
 It is not a model that can work.
 Development has never been linear.
 David Graeber and David Wengrow talked about how to live.
 Even if it doesn’t involve lots of material possessions.
-Whether or not the earth can sustain its population in a global north lifestyle is clear; it cannot.
+Whether or not the earth can sustain its population in a global north lifestyle is clear – it cannot.
 Vishwas argued that we need a climate emergency social compact: to push back against carbon nationalism.
-What technologies we want to produce; transport and energy systems.
-A people’s food sovereignty act and policy – a triple transition in the food system.
+What technologies do we want to produce; the types of transport and energy systems.
+A people’s food sovereignty act and policy is key to enable a triple transition in the food system.
 We face a risk of climate famine based on biodiversity loss.
 What is needed is systemic democratic reform, for society to own this reform, and to own the problem and the solution.
 There are some ideas that can go into the ICARRD conference.